luster-io/luster-io.github.io/mobile-web-checklist.md

 ready to go, and won't have an initial jank, when you pull it onscreen.

-###Don't use a custom scroll implementation unless you REALLY need to.
+###Don't use a custom scroll implementation unless you REALLY need to

   But you shouldn't need to.